pingcap/docs/tispark-overview.md

 ## Security

-If you are using TiSpark v2.5.0 or a later version, you can authenticate and authorize TiSpark using TiDB.
+If you are using TiSpark v2.5.0 or a later version, you can authenticate and authorize TiSpark users by using TiDB.

 The authentication and authorization feature is disabled by default.
 To enable it, add the following configurations to the Spark configuration file `spark-defaults.conf`.